AiBhrigu/phi-cosmography-canon/README.md

 # Φ-Cosmography · Canon

-This repository is the canonical foundation of Φ-Cosmography.
+Canonical foundation of Φ-Cosmography.

 ## Invariants
-- SunCore is an axis, not a module
+SunCore is not rendered or addressed as an object.
+The structure is organized relative to an axis that remains implicit, acting as a cause rather than a visible element.

-- Helion is orbital, never central
+- Helion is orbital (never central)
 - One effect → one parameter
-- No build artifacts in git
 - No runtime magic
+- No build artifacts

-## Status
+## Mode
 - Read-only
 - Deterministic
 - Public mirror via GitHub Pages

 ## Scope
-This repository defines structure and invariants.
+Defines structure and invariants only.
 No experiments.
 No legacy.